How to Apply For a City Committee

 - Attach a resume.

-All appointments are made by City Council in January.
-Appointments are for one year terms, except where otherwise indicated.
+All applications are reviewed by Staff and appointments are made by City Council in January.
+Appointments are for two year terms, except where otherwise indicated.
 Terms are generally from February 1st of one year to January 31st of the next year.